govindrai/phase-0-handbook/changing-cohorts.md

 ## Repeating in Phase 0

 If you are having a hard time working through the content, or if you don't do well on the timed assessment in Week 7, your teacher may decide you need to repeat.
 Repeating gives you a second chance to complete the challenges you struggled with or did not complete.
-Some students join the cohort immediately following their current cohort (repeating three weeks of material), and others join later cohorts, depending on the recommendation of their teacher.
+Some students join the cohort immediately following their current cohort (repeating three weeks of material).
+Others join later cohorts, depending on the recommendation of their teacher.

 You might also voluntarily choose to repeat.
 For this option, note that there is a $250 change fee, because your spot in your original cohort will go unfilled.
 (You should receive an invoice within 2 weeks of processing).